-With manual temperature monitoring it’s not possible to determine how long stock has been exposed to an out-of-spec temperature.
+In healthcare environments, the conditions in which medicines, samples and other critical inventory are stored can have a huge effect on their safety, efficacy and quality.
+Manual monitoring of fridge temperatures makes it to determine how long stock has been exposed to an out-of-spec temperature.
 The only safe option is to dispose of the stock.
 Every fridge may have its own thermostat, yet these are not reliable or independent.
 And busy staff, under pressure, may overlook manual monitoring duties, or fail to address an out of range temperature notification.

 These challenges can be overcome by using an automated, calibrated temperature monitoring system.
 But how do you present the case for the automating your temperature monitoring?
 How do you get buy in from colleagues and budgetary sign-off?